asyncapi/website/pages/docs/tutorials/create-asyncapi-document.md

 ## Introduction

 In this tutorial, you'll learn how to create an AsyncAPI document based on a sample real-world use case.
-Additionally, you will learn about event-driven architecture, message brokers, pub/sub pattern.
+Additionally, you will learn about event-driven architecture, message brokers, [Pub/sub](/docs/tutorials/getting-started/event-driven-architectures#publishersubscriber) pattern.

 Let's pretend you have a company called Smarty Lighting, and you install smart-city streetlight lighting systems.
-This smart lighting system is a use case of the Internet of things (IoT).You will create a Smartylighting Streetlights API using Node.js and Mosquitto (MQTT) as the message broker.
+This smart lighting system is a use case of the Internet of Things (IoT).
+You will create a Smartylighting Streetlights API using Node.js and Mosquitto (MQTT) as the message broker.
 This API will allow you to manage city lights remotely.

 You want to build a system that can turn streetlights on and off based on their environmental conditions: